arq5x/chrom_sweep/README.rst

 #.
 It works with files, streams, and FIFOs
 #.
 It works with BED, GFF, VCF.
 #.
+It works with compressed files.
+#.
 In principle, it works with BAM;  once this is ported to BEDTools it will.
 #.
 Typical annotation and dataset files are already sorted in exactly the manner required.

 Issues
 ======
 #.
 Requires sorting files with sort -k1,1 -k2,2n (BED files).
 That is, downloading straight from UCSC is not in an order that works with the chrom_check() function.
 Need to investigate this.
 Perhaps a misunderstanding of the Python "<" operator.
 #.
-Not sure if it handles cases where one file has entries for a given chrom while the other doesn't.
+Does not yet handle cases where the query file lacks entries for a given chrom that the database has.
+Need to fix chrom_check().
 #.
 Currently, it only reports the _count_ of overlaps between the Query file (A file in BEDTools parlance) and the Database file (B file).